swaroopms658/AIRL/README.md

 ---
 ## Q1: Vision Transformer on CIFAR-10

-[cite_start]This solution implements a Vision Transformer (ViT) from scratch in PyTorch and trains it on the CIFAR-10 dataset to achieve the highest possible test accuracy[cite: 11].
+This solution implements a Vision Transformer (ViT) from scratch in PyTorch and trains it on the CIFAR-10 dataset to achieve the highest possible test accuracy.

 ### How to Run in Colab

 1. Open `q1.ipynb` in Google Colab.
 2. Ensure the runtime is set to a GPU (e.g., `T4 GPU`) by navigating to `Runtime` -> `Change runtime type`.
 3. Run all cells from top to bottom.
-The script will download the CIFAR-10 dataset, build the model, and run the training process. [cite_start]The final best accuracy will be printed at the end. [cite: 16]
+The script will download the CIFAR-10 dataset, build the model, and run the training process.
+The final best accuracy will be printed at the end. [cite: 16]

 ### Best Model Configuration

-[cite_start]The following configuration achieved the best test accuracy[cite: 16].
+The following configuration achieved the best test accuracy.
 It includes several optimization and regularization techniques.

 | Parameter | Value | Description |
 | :--- | :--- | :--- |